sudhansu-24/brickbyte/README.md

 - Chainlink for oracle services
 - Supabase for database infrastructure
 - Vercel and Render for deployment infrastructure
-- The Ethereum community for development tools and resources
+- The BNB community for development tools and resources

 ---